Previous dayApril 21, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-April 21, 2026 brought a magnitude 3.0 earthquake 218 km WSW of Adak, Alaska, logged at 17:12 UTC.
-At a depth of 7.1 km, the event was shallow crustal.
-Geolocation places the event at 50.825°N, -179.289°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 3.0 earthquake was recorded 218 km WSW of Adak, Alaska on April 21, 2026 at 17:12 UTC.
+This was a shallow crustal earthquake, focused at 7.1 km depth.
+The epicenter is at 50.825°, -179.289°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21